 This chapter is relevant to Section I1(i) of the 2017 CICM Primary Syllabus, which expects the exam candidates to "explain the distribution and movement of body fluids and their measurement".
 Well, it's mainly all about the volume of the body fluid compartments.
-It has never come up in any CICM exam scenario, but because it is a subject full of memorisable facts and numbers, it is fair game for MCQs and could potentially come up in a future viva.
+Because it is a subject full of memorisable facts and numbers, it is fair game for MCQs and could potentially come up in a future viva.
+The one time it has appeared in the written exam was Question 11 from the second paper of 2023.
 The topic probably has some importance for calculating doses of electrolyte replacement; for example sodium and bicarbonate deficit equations call for the use of total body water.

 Total body water: 42 L (60% of total body mass)

 - 50% for women; and usually

 - Higher in obesity, but as a lower proportion of body mass, as adipose tissue is only 10-20% water

 Intracellular Fluid = 33% ( 23.1 litres) ; this volume is regulated by the movement of free water.

 Extracellular Fluid = 27% (18.9 litres); this volume is regulated by the movement of sodium.

 - Interstitial and lymph fluid

 - Dense connective tissue and bone

 - Adipose tissue